 - Personnel expenses (\$11.5 M over budget), overtime of (\$8.0 M) and operating fringe benefits of (\$5.9 M).
-The variance in fringe was primarily due to expense transfers to capital that will be processed during the next quarter. - Supplies (\$5.4 M over budget) due to costs for maintenance parts that will be transferred to capital.
+The variance in fringe was primarily due to expense transfers to capital that are to be processed during the next quarter. - Supplies (\$5.4 M over budget) due to costs for maintenance parts that are to be transferred to capital.
 Correcting transfer will be completed during second quarter.